Witivio/vas-documentation/src/en/chatbot/settings/multilingual.md

 ## 1. A knowledge base for each language

 It is possible to activate a chatbot in multilingual by adding a new language.
-Witivio chatbots speak french, english, german and italian.
+Witivio chatbots speak French, English, German, Italian and Spanish (beta version).

 ::: tip 💾
 Do not forget to register in case you add a language.